MSc in Finance

 International Recognition: Accredited by The New England Commission of Higher Education (NECHE) and EFMD accredited.

-Combination of academic rigor, relevant industry knowledge and technical skill development to address participants’ professional needs and aspirations through four specialization streams courses in (1) Investments, (3) or Corporate Treasury Management and (4) Fintech
+Combination of academic rigor, relevant industry knowledge and technical skill development to address participants’ professional needs and aspirations through three specialization streams, namely (1) Investments, (2) Corporate Finance, and (3) Fintech & Risk Management.

 Broad and deep understanding of finance in global context and a firm grasp of the latest financial theories and techniques.